insarlab/MintPy/docs/demo_dataset.md

 Relevant literature:

-+ Chaussard, E., R. Bürgmann, H. Fattahi, R. M. Nadeau, T. Taira, C. W. Johnson, and I. Johanson (2015), Potential for larger earthquakes in the East San
++ Chaussard, E., R. Bürgmann, H. Fattahi, R. M. Nadeau, T. Taira, C. W. Johnson, and I. Johanson (2015), Potential for larger earthquakes in the East San Francisco Bay Area due to the direct connection between the Hayward and Calaveras Faults, _Geophysical Research Letters,_ 42(8), 2734-2741, doi:10.1002/2015GL063575.

 ### Envisat of the 2008 Wells, Nevada earthquake with Gamma ###